jpedroschmitz/rocketdocs/@rocketseat/gatsby-theme-docs/README.md

 ## 🗺 Roadmap

-If you'd like to see our next steps or in which feature our bug fix we are working on, please check our [roadmap project](https://github.com/Rocketseat/gatsby-themes/projects/2).
+If you'd like to see our next steps or in which feature our bug fix we are working on, please check our [project roadmap](https://github.com/Rocketseat/gatsby-themes/projects/2).

 ## 📝 License